Skip to content

 Add the shim dir to your PATH

 Alongside the default php shim, Yerd maintains a php<version> shim for each installed version (php8.4, php8.3, ...) so you can reach a specific version directly, plus phpcover / php<version>cover shims that run PHP with the pcov coverage driver enabled.
 See Code Coverage.
+Each shim runs the right PHP with that version's ini and any custom extensions you've registered.

 Per-site versions